grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 which many of us tended to forget.
 This cloning approach, by the way, may have introduced a performance penalty because the objects were cloned every time, even when the code that was calling the `getDate()` had no intention of modifying the date[^dateoptimization].

 Even when we follow the suggestion of avoiding getters, the same applies when our class passes the date somewhere.
-Look at the body of a method, called `dumptInto()`:
+Look at the body of a method, called `dumpInto()`:

 ```java
 public void dumpInto(Destination destination) {